jrossmanjr/pi-vpn-router/README.md

+# This project is archived and no longer in development.

 # pi-vpn-router
 Bash script to create a WiFi router that connects to a PIA or NordVPN using a raspberry pi